 I used a jumbo muffin pan for this recipe, if you’re using a regular muffin pan you’ll need to reduce the cooking time to 15 minutes.

-Keywords: easy stuffing recipe, individual stuffing recipe, muffin tin recipes, sausage stuffing recipe, side dish recipe, stuffing muffin recipe, homemade stuffing recipe
+Keywords: easy stuffing recipe, individual stuffing recipe, muffin tin recipes, sausage stuffing recipe, thanksgiving side dish, christmas dinner side, mini stuffing recipe